 However, there is one eggception.
 Eating lots of eggs may slightly increase diabetes risk.
 Why this might be the case is far from clear.
-I would suggest the toast, being high in fast-releasing carbohydrate, might be worse for you than the egg.
+I would suggest the toast, being high in fast-releasing carbohydrateCarbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or…, might be worse for you than the egg.

-Eggs are a rich source of protein, B12 and choline, essential for the brain.
+Eggs are a rich source of proteinProteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, B12 and choline, essential for the brain.
 Free range and/or organic are the best kind of eggs.
 If you feed chickens omega 3 rich seeds or fishmeal they will also contain significant omega 3 fats.
 However, these are destroyed by high heat, so better to eat poached, boiled or lightly scrambled, rather than fried to death.

 P.S I do not receive any money from the egg marketing board although a donation would be greatly appreciated!
 I would donate it to charity, for eggample Food for the Brain, because that is what an egg is.